RafaelSKD/Get_Next_Line/README.md

-🎉 Welcome to GetNextLine 2.0! 🎉
+🎉 Welcome to GetNextLine! 🎉

 Ever dreamt of reading a file line by line, but with pizzazz?
 GetNextLine 2.0 is here to make your wildest file reading fantasies come true! 🌟

 📝 What is this sorcery?